Phil Murphy narrowly reelected governor in New Jersey - NewsBreak

 He’s the state’s first Democratic governor to get a second straight term in 44 years, defeating Republican former Assembly member Jack Ciattarelli.

-Murphy delivered a brief speech in Asbury Park's boardwalk convention hall, nodding to the race's narrow margin by saying he would work for both those who voted for and against him.
-But there was no trace he planned to scale back the left-leaning positions he's taken during his first term.

-“We shall be judged in the long run not by how we fared in elections, but by what we did as an administration,” Murphy said, quoting Brendan Byrne, the last Democratic governor to be reelected in the state.
-“Those words will always remind us to always, always, always keep moving forward.”

-Ciattarelli waged a formidable campaign in heavily Democratic New Jersey, his spending nearly equaling the governor's and outpacing the GOP's performance four years ago.
-But Murphy's advantages, including 1 million more registered Democrats, proved too much for the Republican to overcome.
+Ciattarelli waged a formidable campaign in the heavily Democratic New Jersey, the governor’s and outpacing the GOP’s performance four years ago.
+But Murphy’s advantages, including 1 million more registered Democrats, proved too much for the Republican to overcome.

-The victory gives Democrats a silver lining after GOP businessman Glenn Youngkin defeated Terry McAuliffe in Virginia's gubernatorial race — exacerbating worries that President Joe Biden's sagging approval ratings are hurting the party.
-This year's elections were the first major tests of voter sentiment since Biden took office and pointed to a potentially painful year ahead for Democrats as they try to maintain thin majorities in Congress.
+The victory gives Democrats a silver lining after GOP businessman — exacerbating worries that President Joe Biden’s sagging approval ratings are hurting the party.
+This year’s elections were the first major tests of voter sentiment since Biden took office and pointed to a as they try to maintain thin majorities in Congress.

 The closeness of the race has surprised experts, who watched public polls showing Murphy leading comfortably and looked to his party’s registration advantage.